Isn’t the website just about a bunch of whining?

 Where is my story?

+Your time and effort writing a story are greatly appreciated.
 Stories are generally reviewed and published in the order in which they’re received.
 If a lot of stories have been received (as hundreds were when CNN’s Mr. Poopy Pants article was published in 2009), it might take a while before your story is published.

 You can receive announcements about story postings directly via a feed or by signing up to receive email notifications, or by following us on Twitter.
 If you provided an email address with your story, you will be notified when your story is posted.